HopingTang/HopingTang.github.io/_posts/2016-04-19-opencv-3-1-0-installation-error-note.markdown

 I'm going to install the OpenCV 3.1.0 contrib module in my ubuntu 15.10 laptop, so I have to build the entire OpenCV lib again.

-With the brave that I hava sussecced many times, I just git clone the main tree on github, [OpenCV](https://github.com/Itseez/opencv) and [OpenCV contrib](https://github.com/Itseez/opencv_contrib).
-After a quite ccmake and cmake config, I began to build. `make -j4`
+With the bravery that I have sussecced many times, I just git clone the main tree on github, [OpenCV](https://github.com/Itseez/opencv) and [OpenCV contrib](https://github.com/Itseez/opencv_contrib).
+After a quick ccmake and cmake config, I began to build. `make -j4`

 The error occurred.